RemarkableTools/Mx.NET.Examples/README.md

-## Windows Forms application
+## examples

 ### About
+This repository contains example applications

-The repository is a template application for connecting to Wallet Connect
+1. `WinForms` - example application for Wallet Connect 2.0 wallet connection